Lyftrondata/GitBook/technology-analytics/assembla/connection-steps.md

 ### Establishing a connection

-[Lyftrondata](https://www.lyftrondata.com) offers three methods connecting to [Assembla](https://www.lyftrondata.com/integration/commerce-analytics/assembla/).
+[Lyftrondata](https://www.lyftrondata.com) offers following methods connecting to [Assembla](https://www.lyftrondata.com/integration/commerce-analytics/assembla/).
 To establish your connection, use the connection strings described below.

-### OAuth
+### Basic

 This option has been deprecated by Microsoft.